13 Days - 12 Nights on Twin share

 This again is a rough day ride due to reconstruction and road widening happening in Central Bhutan, which may take another year or two to finish.
 We need to ride steady to reach the Phobjikha valley.
 It is world famous for the rare black necked cranes that fly here in winters from Tibetan plateau.
 We spend a night here immersing in the pristine nature of the valley.
 In the evening you could walk up to the Gangtey Monastery and listen to the fable of black necked cranes.

 After an early breakfast we ride towards Trongsa, the beautiful thin road that takes you to the Central Bhutan.
 Trongsa has a beautiful Dzong that would become visible as you ride down the hill towards the town.
 There will be a halt for lunch and refueling at Trongsa.
 You could also stroll down the Dzong - if one is keen.
 We then quickly ride out to another lonely, winding and nice road to be in Bumthang valley before evening.
 You could spot the archery practicing clubs as you ride.
 Getting into the Bumthang valley - is like entering the Swiss country side.
-A lovely ride it is through the day - roads are mostly good - except at places where the widening of road is going on.
+A lovely ride it is through the day - roads are rough at many places, due to road widening - except at places where the widening of road is going on.
 If we are in good time we would ride straight to the famous Red Panda Beer Garden and see the Bumthang Micro Brewery.
 Overnight stay will be at a beautiful resort over looking the Bumthang valley.

 You have a late morning start today.
 Before the ride, you can walk around the town in the morning - and you would see first hand the simplicity of this bustling town, just coming to terms with modernism.
 On this day you ride out to the eastern most tip of Bhutan that borders Arunachal Pradesh.
 We cross the town over to reach our resort - one of the best location to spend the evening.
 Overnight we stay at this beautiful Lodge in Trashigang.